Schumzy/R_RESTApi/docs/MLserver.md

 d.
 Return to the main menu of the utility when the configuration ends.

 e.
-Choose the option *Run a diagnostic test* to test if the configuration was successful.
+Choose the option *Run diagnostic tests* to test if the configuration was successful.
 Choose option *Test configuration*.
 Afterwards, you need to authenticate: Username: admin, Password: \<*Password set in step c.*\> If everything is configured well, you will get the notification that all diagnostic tests have passed.